Hgoatly/RecipesWithout/testing.md

 ![Screenshot of recipe cards on egg free.html](assets/readme-images/egg-free-recipe-cards.jpg)

+- Navigate to Gluten Free, Egg Free or Dairy Free pages

+- **Test Case 5**
+    - Ensure that the view recipe button on each card navigates the user to 'gluten_free_recipe.html', 'egg_free_recipe.html' or 'dairy_free_recipe.html',
+    - **Expected Result**: 'view recipe' button should operate as described above.
+    - **Actual Result**: 'view recipe' button operates as described above.
+    - **Pass/Fail**: Pass.

 ### **Create:** User stories 4 and 5 are concerned with being able to create data on the site.
 This stage of user story testing is
 concerned with logged in and registered users: